March 13, 0607 A.D. - The 12th recorded passage of Halley's Comet occurred.

-March 13, 1892 – Writer Janet Flanner was born in Indianapolis, Indiana.
+March 13, 1892 – Writer and journalist Janet Flanner was born in Indianapolis, Indiana.

 March 13, 1901 - The 23rd president of the United States, Benjamin Harrison, died at the age of 67 in Indianapolis, Indiana.
 He was buried in Crown Hill Cemetery in Indianapolis.